Stellali926/A-WebAPI-for-Matrix-Calculation/README.md

-# A-WebAPI-for-Matrix-Calculation
+# A-Student-Info-Management-Web-Service
 ## Description
-a REST Web API for Basic matrix applications using the Flask microframework
+a RESTful Web API for student info management by using the Flask microframework